An engine to simulate insurance fraud network data: Generating synthetic fraud network data: illustrations

-For both types of data sets, the number of policyholders is set to 200 000 and the target class imbalance (i.e. the ratio of the number of fraudulent claims to the total number of claims) to 2\%.
+For both types of data sets, the number of policyholders is set to 200 000 and the target class imbalance (i.e., the ratio of the number of fraudulent claims to the total number of claims) to 2\%.
 All other settings remain at their default values (see Appendix \ref{app:DefaultConfiguration}).
-We generate 100 data sets of each type and analyze the distribution of the claim labels across these simulated data sets.
-We calculate the frequency and relative frequency for each category of $Y_{ijk}$ (i.e., \texttt{fraudulent} and \texttt{non-fraudulent}) and $Y_{ijk}^{\texttt{expert}}$ (i.e., \texttt{fraudulent}, \texttt{non-fraudulent}, and \texttt{uninvestigated}) in each data set.
+We generate 100 data sets of each type and explore the distribution of the claim labels across these simulated data sets.
+Hereto, we calculate the frequency and relative frequency of the $Y_{ijk}$ categories (i.e., \texttt{fraudulent} and \texttt{non-fraudulent}) and $Y_{ijk}^{\texttt{expert}}$ (i.e., \texttt{fraudulent}, \texttt{non-fraudulent}, and \texttt{uninvestigated}) in each data set.
 The average, minimum, and maximum values for both the frequency and relative frequency are computed and presented in Table \ref{tab:DescrClaimLabels}.
 In all synthetic data sets, the empirical class imbalance is nearly identical to the target class imbalance.
 The minimum class imbalance in $\mc{D}^{Network}$ is 1.97\% and the maximum 2.06\%.
 In $\mc{D}^{Non-network}$, the minimum is 1.98\% and the maximum is 2.04\%.
 The class imbalance is also reflected in the expert judgement.
-Only a small fraction of claims are subjected to investigation (approximately 9\%), and among those investigated, only a minority are found to be fraudulent.
-Further, the empirical distribution of both $Y_{ijk}$ and $Y_{ijk}^{\texttt{expert}}$ are similar across all simulated data sets.
+Only a small fraction of claims are subject to investigation (approximately 9\%), and among those investigated, only a minority are found to be fraudulent.
+Further, the empirical distributions of both $Y_{ijk}$ and $Y_{ijk}^{\texttt{expert}}$ are similar across all simulated data sets.

 \paragraph*{Empirical distribution of the features} \Cref{fig:EmpDistrDnetwork,fig:EmpDistrDnonnetwork} present the empirical distribution of the features included in the data-generating fraud models (see \Cref{tab:FraudModelSpecs}) of one synthetically generated data set. \Cref{fig:EmpDistrDnetwork} displays the features' empirical distribution in a simulated data set $\mc{D}^{Network}$. \Cref{fig:EmpDistrDnonnetwork} shows this in a synthetic data set $\mc{D}^{Non-network}$.
 The empirical distribution of policyholder and claim-specific features is different across fraudulent and non-fraudulent claims in both types of data sets.
 For example, fraudulent claims are mostly associated with younger policyholders (top left plot on \Cref{fig:EmpDistrDnetwork,fig:EmpDistrDnonnetwork}).
 Further, in $\mc{D}^{Network}$, the difference in the empirical distribution between fraudulent and non-fraudulent claims is also present for the social network features \texttt{n1.size}, \texttt{n2.size} and \texttt{n2.ratioFraud}.
 This suggests that the claim labels are linked to these features in $\mc{D}^{Network}$.
 In contrast, the empirical distributions of the social network features do not differ in $\mc{D}^{Non-network}$, indicating that there is no association between these features and the claim label.